 Litigation paralegals provide invaluable aid to the legal profession and the litigation process.
 Litigation paralegals are the backbone of the pre-litigation and trial teams, coordinating the thousands of details that must be accomplished before, during and after the trial.
 Below is a delineate of the major duties and household tasks of the litigation paralegal from investigation through to a high court appeal.

-The paralegal’s role may involve locating and interviewing witnesses, taking witness statements, gathering documents and evidence, creating case investigation notebooks, organizing documents and creating a chronology of facts.
-Litigation paralegals on the Claimants side may conduct initial client interviews and perform initial case assessments.
+Litigation paralegals often take the lead in the pre-claim investigation.
+The paralegal’s role may involve locating and interviewing witnesses, taking witness statements, gathering documents and evidence, creating case investigation notebooks, organising documents and creating a chronology of facts.
+Litigation paralegals on the claimant’s side may conduct initial client interviews and perform initial case assessments.

-Litigation paralegals on the Claimants side may also assist in drafting pleadings/prayers including the summons, pre action hearings and supporting affidavits/statements.
-Paralegals on the Defence side may collaborate with the client to investigate the allegations and formulate responses.
+Litigation paralegals on the claimant’s side may also assist in drafting pleadings/prayers including the summons, pre-action hearings and supporting affidavits/statements.
+Paralegals on the defence side may collaborate with the client to investigate the allegations and formulate responses.
 Litigation paralegals are often charged with the task of creating and maintaining pleadings indexes and filing pleadings with the court.
 Paralegals also calendar hearing dates and filing deadlines.

 Litigation paralegals often conduct legal research, analyse issues and craft legal research memos.
 Litigation paralegals also conduct factual research, gathering relevant information from a variety of resources, such as newspapers, libraries, police and resorts, trade associations and the media.

-Last modified: 11th April 2016
+Last modified: 8th April 2021